What is the Ghost Filter?

 1. The Custom Convolution Kernel

-First, we apply a mathematical matrix (a kernel) to every pixel in the video using cv2.filter2D.
-Our specific 3x3 kernel looks like this:
+First, a mathematical matrix (a kernel) is applied to every pixel in the video using cv2.filter2D.
+This specific 3x3 kernel looks like this:

 [ -2, 0, 2 ]